David Arthur Davidson

 A Note from The Virtual Wall

-By report, Staff Sergeant Davidson was serving his fourth tour in South Vietnam at the time of his loss.
-While there can be no doubt that he was heavily decorated, The Virtual Wall has not been able to obtain information on his awards and can display only the "basic four" awards received by everyone wounded or killed in Vietnam.
+By report, Staff Sergeant Davidson was serving his fourth tour in South Vietnam at the time of his loss and it was not documented as to when this tour actually started.
+While there can be no doubt that he was heavily decorated, The Virtual Wall has not been able to obtain information on his awards but have done so for a Silver Star (Documented 2014) and the "basic four" awards received by everyone wounded or killed in Vietnam.